yeskunall/docs/deploy-digital-ocean.md

 Here are the points you can edit (in page order)

-- **Resource size (optional)**: Manifest can run on the cheapest instance (5$) on small/medium projects.
-By default Digital Ocean chooses a bigger one, change it to save some money.
+- **Resource size (optional)**: Manifest can run on the cheapest instance ($5) on small/medium projects.
+By default DigitalOcean chooses a bigger one, change it to save some money.
 - **Run command**: Replace the default run command by `node node_modules/manifest/dist/manifest/src/main.js`
 - **Public HTTP Port:** Change it to `1111` to match Manifest's default port.